eknag/decisiontree/README.md

 ## A simple decision tree algorithm that should definitely be used by no one

-To help me learn go, I decided to implement a regular categorical decision tree.
-Because I was learning as I implemented, I'm sure the style is horrible and many golang conventions are violated.
-Additionally, I didn't teach my self how to package golang files appropriately, so everything is under package main.
+As an exercise, while learning golang, I decided to implement a regular categorical decision tree.
+I'm sure the style is horrible and many golang conventions are violated.
+Additionally, I didn't teach myself how to package golang files appropriately, so everything is under package main.

 ## Datasets.go
 This file implements a few types along with their methods
 * intSample - this struct holds a single data point for use in prediction
     * NewIntSample - init function (not a method)
-    * Feature - method retuns the value associated with the named feature
+    * Feature - method returns the value associated with the named feature
 * intFeature - this is just an int slice
     * Filter - this method takes in an equal length []bool mask and returns the filtered feature
     * NumSamples - Returns the length of the feature